 England v Japan, Rugby World Cup 2023: when is it and how to watch on TV

-Lewis Ludlam will start at No 8 for England against Japan on Sunday, after Steve Borthwick shuffled his deck following the suspension handed down to Tom Curry.
+Lewis Ludlam will start at No 8 for England against Japan today, after Steve Borthwick shuffled his deck following the suspension handed down to Tom Curry.

 Ludlam’s inclusion means Ben Earl will start at openside flanker, with captain Courtney Lawes retaining his spot at No 6.